We need volunteers and interns!!

 Mr. Lee seemed remotely happy with the addition, but he still didn't find that "punch."
 Upset and feeling defeated to some degree, I got rid of the entire article and reviewed all the information I had to rewrote the article from scratch.
 People say the first one is always the hardest, and it was certainly the case for me.
 I didn't anticipate that my first article would also be the most memorable, as well.

-Once Mr. Lee OK'd my article and it was posted on the site after many revisions, I received a surprise email a couple days later from none other than Secretary Chris Lu himself, saying he enjoyed reading my article and I was a good writer.
+Once Mr. Lee OK'd my article and it was posted on the site after many revisions(above article), I received a surprise email a couple days later from none other than Secretary Chris Lu himself, saying he enjoyed reading my article and I was a good writer.

 Then it hit me, 'why didn't I interview this guy?'
 I did not give too much thought about actually interviewing him because after all, he must be real busy being the cabinet secretary and all, and probably never heard of my newspaper with few thousand readers.
 Obviously he wouldn't have time to be interviewed.